benchristel/sindarin/intro.md

+- One Big Asterisk
+  - this book isn't about *Tolkien's* Sindarin
+  - Tolkien's Sindarin was:
+    - not designed to be used by anyone but Tolkien and the characters in his books
+    - not complete
+    - constantly evolving
+  - This book presents a version of Sindarin that:
+    - can be learned and used by anyone (though we won't cover the breadth of language-use situations that a foreign-language course would).
+    - has a complete grammar capable of expressing anything (as long as the words exist in the Sindarin vocabulary)
+    - is fixed at one point in time

+- our relationship to Elvish languages is analogous to our relationship to nature
+- by developing a personal and communal philosophy of how best to learn about and work with the Elvish languages, we can develop and clarify our own attitudes toward both the natural world and human institutions.
+  - preservation?
+    - don't interfere at all
+    - precludes casual enjoyment
+    - values: "knowing that it's there"
+  - conservation?
+    - values: sustainable economic benefit, recreation
+  - investigation?
+    - scientific inquiry
+    - values: knowledge as an end in itself, or applied to other fields
+  - recreation?
+    - languages are purty
+    - values: it's fun!
+  - exploitation?
+    -
+    - values: profit above all else

 # _Mae govannen!_

 If you've picked up this book, I assume I don't need to introduce you to J.R.R.
 Tolkien.
 Maybe you've read _The Hobbit_ or _The Lord of the Rings_.
 Maybe both.
 Perhaps you've even delved into the _Silmarillion_ or the _History of Middle-earth_ series... or maybe you've only read the first few chapters of _The Lord of the Rings_ and put it down wondering what all the hype is about.
 That was my situation, years ago.